jjethwa/rundeck/README.md

 # Preserve SCM setting across restarts
 If your SCM settings are getting lost after each restart as mentioned here: https://github.com/rundeck/rundeck/issues/6646 and https://github.com/rundeck/rundeck/issues/6651

-Add `rundeck.server.uuid` to your framework.properties.
+Add `rundeck.server.uuid` to your framework.properties using the `RUNDECK_SERVER_UUID` environment variable.
 You can get your server UUID from the System Report page.
 ```
 rundeck.server.uuid = <YOUR_CURRENT_RUNDECK_UUID>
 ```